lijiawei20161002/inference-verification/README.md

    than `M`'s own run-to-run nondeterminism. *Deviations that change what the model can do are cheap to catch; deviations that change only how precisely it does it are not.*
+3. **The clock is a second verifier, and it's free.** A token cannot arrive before its bytes have moved, so a provider reading fewer bytes than it billed for — a truncated context, a smaller model — leaves a timing trace that costs the auditor zero FLOPs and needs no cooperation.
+Every *absolute* version of that test fails on measurement (the per-token floor sits on a 4.15 ms serving- stack constant no spec sheet reports), but a *differential* one — subtracting a short-context probe's inter-token time from a long one's — cancels the stack, cannot be pushed toward a false accusation by other tenants' load, and catches a provider truncating its billed context at **36–152 tokens of stream**, scored through the same protocol as every token detector.
-3. **The dominant error here is statistical, not cryptographic.** Resampling evaluation batches from too small a token pool inflates detection AUC without bound.
+4. **The dominant error here is statistical, not cryptographic.** Resampling evaluation batches from too small a token pool inflates detection AUC without bound.
 The same measurement reads **0.977 and 0.530** depending only on pool size.
 This is now enforced in code (`EvalConfig.max_pool_ratio`) rather than left to the reader — and it keeps recurring: the sequential-testing experiment below shipped a headline built on streams of up to 886% of their own pool.
-4. **What a client buys is a verdict, and a verdict has a price.** Detectors are ranked by accuracy and costed by a rate; neither is what anyone pays.
+5. **What a client buys is a verdict, and a verdict has a price.** Detectors are ranked by accuracy and costed by a rate; neither is what anyone pays.
    `(δ*/d′)² tokens × price per token` is, and measured that way **14 of 35 detector × deviation cells have no price at all**, the "cheap" proxy tier turns